 Verification resampling for SSIs is only conducted for SSIs generated in downgradient wells via intrawell methodology.
 Intrawell statistics have been performed on all wells; however, since the goal of the statistical evaluation is to determine if there is statistically significant evidence to show that facility operations may have adversely affected groundwater quality downgradient of the facilities, only downgradient wells are subject to verification resampling.

-Intrawell statistical analysis of the 2018 detection monitoring groundwater data showed that no confirmed SSIs were generated in downgradient wells at BEC.
-As stated above, verification resampling will not be conducted for intrawell SSIs generated in upgradient wells.
+Intrawell statistical analysis of the 2020 detection monitoring groundwater data showed that no confirmed SSIs were generated in downgradient wells at the Bottom Ash and Fly Ash Ponds.

 7.0 CONCLUSIONS AND RECOMMENDATIONS